What dangers does modernization pose against homeliness

 We tend to communicate and even express our affection and opinions very differently than before.

-Familiar with Dad's cute nags while he is rocking restfully in his rocking chair?
+Familiar with Dad's cute nags while lying restfully on his rocking chair?

 "Your spoiled generation, the problem with you, young Thundercats, think you know everything...you will not recognize true friendship and loyalty even if it falls on your head from the sky...in my time, back in the days, we would close huge deals with the help of a few words and a handshake.
 A man's word was his greatest asset.